Table of Contents

 Selenium is found in large quantities in the Thyroid, as it helps produce these hormones.
 In addition to that, this mineral has antioxidant properties, which are essential for strengthening the immune system.

-Selenium deficiency can contribute to goitre and other thyroid problems.
+Selenium deficiency can contribute to goiter and other thyroid problems.
 The recommendation for selenium intake is 55 ug per day in adults, and the primary sources of this mineral are eggs, meat, seafood, mushrooms, Brazil nuts, and cereals.
 For example, consuming 1 Pará chestnut daily covers the selenium recommendations for an adult.

 Zinc